JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lab.md

 In this lab you will practice two advanced meta programming techniques:

-* _**Generated functions**_ can help you write specialized code for certain kinds of parametric types with more flexibility and/or less code.
+* _**Generated functions**_ & `CompTime.jl` can help you write specialized code for certain
+  kinds of parametric types.
+This can offload certain computations to compile time!
-* _**IRTools.jl**_ is a package that simplifies the manipulation of lowered and typed Julia code
+* _**IRTools.jl**_ is a package that simplifies the manipulation of lowered and typed Julia code enabling relatively easy **source-to-source** transformations.

 ```@setup lab09
 using BenchmarkTools